infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 julia> objective_function(trans_m)
 0.5 u(support: 1)² + u(support: 2)² + 0.5 u(support: 3)²
 ```
-Thus, the integral incorporates the 3 supports generated outside of the `integral`
+Thus, the integral incorporates the 3 supports generated outside the `integral`
 declaration.

 Then we readjust the model to use Gauss-Legendre quadrature via `GaussLegendre()`